HallaSurvivor/Blog/_posts/2022-07-11-homotopy-of-homotopies.md

 ---
 layout: post
 title: Why Care about the "Homotopy Theory of Homotopy Theories"?
+(Homotopy Theories pt 4/4)
 tags:
-  - oo-categories
+  - homotopy-theories
+date: 2022-07-11 04:00
 ---

 It's time for the last post of the series!
 Ironically, this is the post that